smudgy-g/kiosk-inventory-management/README.md

 ## Improvements

-- A stocktake report to be created.
+- A stocktake report to be created that could be exported to CSV or excel for easier analysis.
 - A web version that allows the user a more comfortable experience to create, add, delete, update the products and suppliers.
 - Display a dashboard of past orders, past stocktakes, order totals tracking and stocktake totals tracking.